jan-brabec/microimaging_histology_DIB/README.md

 ### Step 1: Initialize
 4. Process the raw DTI data by running script *a_DTI_meningiomas_pipeline* in the folder **Step_1_init** from this repository.
 5. Create MR structure for the coregistration by running script *b_create_MR* in the folder **Step_1_init**.
 This will create **init_MR** folder.
-6. Create thumbnails for the H&E and VEGF-stained histology by running *c_create_histo_thumbnail.m*.
+6. Create thumbnails for the H&E and EVG-stained histology by running *c_create_histo_thumbnail.m*.
 This will create thumbnails in the **raw_histo** folder to give a quick overview of the data.

-### Step 2: Landmark-based rigid coregistration of H&E and VEGF images to MRI
+### Step 2: Landmark-based rigid coregistration of H&E and EVG images to MRI
 7. Align approximately the histological slices with MR slices by running the script *register* in the folder **Step_3_Coreg_rigid**.
 See details in the section [Details of rigid coregistration](https://github.com/jan-brabec/microimaging_histology_DIB/blob/main/README.md#details-of-rigid-coregistration-step-2) below.

 ### Step 3: Landmark-based deformable coregistration of MRI to H&E images